Hiking is an outdoor activity which consists of walking in natural environments, often on hiking trails.

 [edit]There are different philosophies about packing.
 Those looking seriously at backpacking of multi-day hikes will be most concerned about the weight, reliability and versatility of items to pack.
 Other more casual hikers may re-purpose everyday items or carry additional weight in order to increase their comfort.

 Comfort and enjoyment don't necessarily correlate: if you aim for maximum comfort, why don't you keep to your sofa?
 Instead, think about what luxury indeed augments your experience.
-For a beginner, things that make you feel at home may be important, while an experienced hiker might want to carry firesteel and flint instead of matches, even if they weight more, and anybody might enjoy some spices to their meal.
+For a beginner, things that make you feel at home may be important, while an experienced hiker might want to carry firesteel and flint instead of matches, even if they weigh more, and anybody might enjoy some spices to their meal.

 Remember that if you don't know how to use an item, it will just be dead weight in your pack.
 Learn how to use safety-essential items like a map and compass in a safe location before needing to rely on them in the hills.
 Many of the items below can also be shared between your party – you probably don't all need to carry a first aid kit, as long as you have one or two between you.